matthewmetzgerx/pyStockSeeder/README.md

 3. Open the example-config.json file and edit the "eodAPItoken" property where it says "your-key-goes-here".
 You will replace it with a key from https://eodhistoricaldata.com/, as mentioned above.
 You really shouldn't have to edit any other values in the config unless you want to (at your own risk).
 SAVE THE FILE AS *config.json*.

 4. Open your command line tool and navigate to the location where you placed the files.
-You should see BuildHistoryFile.py, GetIndexStocks, and the config file among others.
+You should see BuildHistoryFile.py, GetIndexStocks.py, and the config file among others.
 Run the following commands:

 ```
 python GetIndexStocks.py